College of the Desert

 College of the Desert (COD) is a public community college in Palm Desert, California.
 COD enrolls about 12,500 students, of which around one third attend college full-time.
 It serves the Coachella Valley of Riverside County.
 The college is federally recognized as a Hispanic-serving institution (HSI), receiving Title V grants.

-COD is the home of the Energy Technology Training Center.
-COD offers associate degrees and certificate programs.

 History

 College of the Desert was established in 1958 after a decade of planning for a junior college district in the Coachella Valley.
 Voters approved the formation of the district and funded the building of the COD campus with a bond issue.
 On September 21, 1962, the new college opened on its 160 acre site in Palm Desert, and in 1966 it gained accreditation.

 The Jeane and Justin Hilb student center and the Carol L. Meier Lecture Hall opened in 1998, and Bob and his wife "Mike" Pollock funded the creation of the COD campus's Theatre One in 1999.
-The Marks Center for the Arts was built from the generosity of Don and Peggy Cravens, Bob and Barbara Leberman, and the COD Alumni Association in 2003.
-Their substantial support has permitted COD to further upgrade and expand its arts facilities into 2006 and beyond.
+The Marks Center for the Arts was funded by Don and Peggy Cravens, Bob and Barbara Leberman, and the COD Alumni Association in 2003.
+Their support has permitted COD to further upgrade and expand its arts facilities into 2006 and beyond.
 College of the Desert's library building, opened in 1996, is unique in California as the only one that is shared by a college with both a city (Palm Desert) and a county (Riverside) library.

 From 1966 to 1999, residents in the High Desert to the north of the Coachella Valley were also part of the community college district.
 Their affiliated Copper Mountain Campus in Twentynine Palms was opened in 1984 and remained with the district until 1999, when it was renamed Copper Mountain College and became an independent district.

 In 2001, the Eastern Valley Center opened to address a need for more English and ethnic studies classes, such as Mexican American Culture and Intro to African American Literature, as well as for a campus located in the eastern Coachella Valley's agricultural and casino gaming corridor.
 More than 1,400 students are enrolled in the Eastern Valley Center located in Indio.